tannavee/Portfolio/Machine Learning/Yeast/README.md

+# Feed Forward Artificial Neural Network to predict Yeast class from biological data

-# Step 1: Outlier Detection
+## Step 1: Outlier Detection
-## Using 2 outlier detection algorithms to find outliers in the data set, and using a single method to remove the outliers from the data set.
+### Using 2 outlier detection algorithms to find outliers in the data set, and using a single method to remove the outliers from the data set.

 ```python
 import pandas as pd